wp-plugins/twitter-stream/readme.txt

 To make it easier for me to answer questions & to keep everything in one place, please go to the [blog post](http://return-true.com/2009/12/wordpress-plugin-twitter-stream/ "Check here for answers to any questions.") for Twitter Stream on my website.
 If you have any requests or problems please leave a comment there or drop me an email via the contact form also available there.
 Thanks.

 == Changelog ==

+= 1.9.4 =
+* Added TRUE to array_slice() to preserve the keys.
+How my localhost was preserving them without this option I'll never know.
+Thanks to Bryon Powell for the heads up.

 = 1.9.3 =
 * fixed an exceptionally stupid spelling mistake in a variable effecting the widgets.
 Thanks to fruityoaty for spotting the bug.